mjarrett/bootyper/README.md

 ![Invisible code cells](code_off.png)

+The initial setting of code cell visibility is set by the metadata field "code".
+Set to "true" or "false".
+If unset, code will be shown on page load.

 # Usage

 Clone or download this repository and place it in the /themes/ directory in your Nikola installation.